caption01/datawow-concert-application/readme.md

 #### start and run server

+1. go to server directory

+`cd ./server`

-1. create .env from env-example in server directory
+2. create .env from env-example in server directory

-`cd ./server && cat env-example > .env`
+`cat env-example > .env`

-2. install dependency
+3. install dependency

-`npm install`
+`yarn install`

-3. start database and server
+4. back to root dir and start docker-compose

 at root directory